apache/spark/docs/faq.rst

   needs to have succeeded (except if it is the first run for that task).
   Also, if ``wait_for_downstream=True``, make sure you understand what it means.
-  You can view how these properties are set from the ``Task Details`` page for your task.
+  You can view how these properties are set from the ``Task Instance Details`` page for your task.

 - Are the DagRuns you need created and active?
 A DagRun represents a specific